sourcegraph/about/content/blogposts/2016/appdash-an-open-source-perf-tracing-suite.md

 If you don’t already have Go, [install that first](https://golang.org/doc/install).
 Then install Appdash by running:

-<pre name="27e2" id="27e2" class="graf graf--pre graf-after--p">go get -u sourcegraph.com/sourcegraph/appdash/...</pre>
+<pre name="27e2" id="27e2" className="graf graf--pre graf-after--p">go get -u sourcegraph.com/sourcegraph/appdash/...</pre>

 This will also install the example web app in the Appdash repository that demonstrates the basic features of Appdash.
 Let’s run that first:

-<pre name="c9e1" id="c9e1" class="graf graf--pre graf-after--p">$ go get -u sourcegraph.com/sourcegraph/appdash/...
+<pre name="c9e1" id="c9e1" className="graf graf--pre graf-after--p">$ go get -u sourcegraph.com/sourcegraph/appdash/...
 $ webapp
 2015/04/27 20:40:56 Appdash web UI running on HTTP :8700
 [negroni] listening on :8699</pre>